 When you visit Prague Castle and St. Vitus Cathedral, don’t forget about taking a shot at St. Vitus Cathedral’s door!
 I mean, just look at how intricate and beautiful it is.

-15. The Old Town Bridge Tower for Shots of Charles Bridge at Night
+15. Top of Old Town Tower Bridge for Shots of Charles Bridge at Night

 Karlův most Praha 1, Staré Město, 110 00 Praha 1, Czechia, map

-The only reason we chose to do the Old Town Bridge Tower was because we were walking back from that side so you could check out the Lesser Town Bridge Tower too.
+The only reason we chose to do the Old Town Bridge Tower was that we were walking back from that side so you could check out the Lesser Town Bridge Tower too.

 Photography Tip: If you want to be in the photo, this is not the spot to go to.
 However, it is a very good spot to get photos of Charles Bridge.
 My best tip is to arrive as early as you can to claim a spot before it gets too busy because it will get busy.

-16. The Top of the Great South Tower of St. Vitus Cathedral
+16. Top of the Great South Tower of St. Vitus Cathedral

 Třetí nádvoří Pražského hradu, 119 00 Praha 1, Czechia, map